kammitama5/kammitama5.github.io/_posts/2019-06-01-Saturday-June-1st.md

 - It was fun because we ended up doing everything from trying out corn dogs, drawing, drinking boba and talking about functional programming and the community.
 We even went to a movie theatre one night and ended up watching various shows because the staff didn't seem to care that our tickets had expired :)
+  All she could say yesterday was "I'm going to miss you" *insert crying emoji*.
+What do you say to that?
+  I was tearing up, too.
+We resolved to make time to hang out every weekend, at least until I have to go back to LA.

 <img src="/images/apl/d1.png" width="300">